 - Manual only (triggered from tray icon popup menu)

-- Interval (suggests new backup after some time has passed since the last backup)
+- Interval (suggests a new backup after some time has passed since the last backup)

 - Usage-based (suggests a new backup after you have been active on your computer for hours since the previous backup).